thansgit/my-portfolio/src/components/three/hooks/README.md

 ## Best Practices

-1. **Context Separation**: Keep contexts focused on specific concerns.
+1. **Context Separation**: Keep contexts focused on specific concerns
-2. **Performance**: Use memoization for expensive calculations.
+2. **Performance**: Use memoization for expensive calculations
-3. **Cleanup**: Always return cleanup functions from hooks that create resources.
+3. **Cleanup**: Always return cleanup functions from hooks that create resources
-4. **Typing**: Provide proper TypeScript types for all hooks.
+4. **Typing**: Provide proper TypeScript types for all hooks
-5. **Documentation**: Document parameters and return values.
+5. **Reusability**: Design hooks to be reusable when possible
-6. **'use client' Directive**: Hooks don't need 'use client' directives, as they inherit this from their usage.
+6. **'use client' Directive**: Hooks don't need 'use client' directives, as they inherit this from their usage

 ## Adding New Hooks